pivot-access-ltd/bma-offline-docs/src/how-to-secure-maas-5196.md

 ```
 <a href="#heading--snaps-and-security"><h3 id="heading--snaps-and-security">About snap security</h3></a>

 Since snaps are fully confined or "sandboxed," they bring a lot of inherent security to the contained application.
+More detailed information can be found in [this snap blog ](https://snapcraft.io/blog/where-eagles-snap-a-closer-look).
 [/tab]
 [tab version="v3.2 Packages"]
 ``` bash